Mahabub-csfs/projects-docs/docs/dashkit-laravel/installation.md

 ## htaccess File

-Create a .htaccess into project directory, and place the code.
+Create a .htaccess into project root directory, and place the code.

 ```
 <IfModule mod_rewrite.c>